-The grand theme of Wings of Desire, Wim Wenders’s cultishly adored fantasy of overcoat-clad angels in Berlin as the Cold War’s end drew near, is storytelling in all its forms as a coping mechanism of the human race.
-Kindly Damiel (Bruno Ganz, whose sad but easy smile helps make this an indelible role) and his more objective but similarly empathetic cohort Cassiel (Otto Sander), whose wings are only fleetingly shown by Wenders, daily swap tales of the small behaviors and interactions they’ve witnessed after traversing the skies and streets to hear “only what is spiritual in people’s minds.”
+The grand theme of Wings of Desire, Wim Wenders’s fantasy of overcoat-clad angels in Berlin as the Cold War’s end drew near, is storytelling in all its forms as a coping mechanism of the human race.
+Kindly Damiel (Bruno Ganz, whose sad but easy smile helps make this an indelible role) and his more objective but similarly empathetic cohort, Cassiel (Otto Sander), whose wings are only fleetingly shown, regularly swap tales of the small behaviors and interactions they’ve witnessed after traversing the skies and streets to hear “only what is spiritual in people’s minds.”
 (A steady chorus of interior speech, from brief, incomplete musings to ornate, torrential monologues penned by the novelist-playwright Peter Handke, floods the soundtrack.)

-As Wings of Desire moves toward uniting its lovers who will forge a link that becomes “time itself,” Wenders’s spell loses a bit of its power; his choice to shift mostly into lovely but relatively decorative color seems too on-the-nose, and a revelation concerning Falk’s identity is a tad corny, if charmingly played.
+As it moves toward uniting its lovers, who will forge a link that becomes “time itself,” Wings of Desire‘s spell loses a bit of its power; Wenders’s choice to shift mostly into lovely but relatively decorative color seems too on the nose, and a revelation concerning Falk’s identity is a tad corny, if charmingly played.
 But Dommartin’s last speech to Ganz (and the audience), delivered mostly in one head-on shot, restores some of the hypnotic, committed romanticism of this singular cinema souvenir of a moment in culture and Western history.
 “Why am I me and why not you?” is the existentialist question repeatedly asked in the film, and Wenders’s ultimate answer seems to be, “Why not be both?”

 The award-winning, mostly monochrome cinematography of Henri Alekan is luminously restored and remastered here; from the gleaming library haunt of the angels to the gritty streetscapes and barren lots, the black-and-white images look spot-on in contrast and richness, and the sparing color sequences burst vibrantly.
 If anything, the surround sound is more stellar even by the high standards of Criterion.
 The chorus of "overheard" interior voices is perfectly mixed throughout, as are the assorted musical sources, from the cello-scored opening to the rock club climax.